14 Waterfalls You Have to Visit in Iceland

 You should never swim in bodies of water in Iceland without the guidance of an expert and the proper attire.
-Unless you’re swimming in a hot spring, you typically want a good wetsuit to ensure your comfort and safety.
+Unless you’re swimming in a thermal pool, you typically want a good wetsuit to ensure your comfort and safety.

 Similar Icelandic Travel Guides

 Iceland’s waterfall are magnificent, but Iceland has so many more wonderful attractions that you cannot miss.